devspace-sh/devspace/README.md

 <details>
 <summary><b>Containerize</b> any project in minutes</summary>

-### Containerize project
+### Containerize your project

-> If you already have a Dockerfile you can skip this step

-DevSpace can create a smart default Dockerfile based on the detected programming language with:
 ```
 devspace containerize
 ```

+DevSpace can create a smart default Dockerfile based on the detected programming language detected in your project.

 ### Initialize your project
 ```